 - Skip the avocado or guacamole and instead serve with Mango Avocado Salsa.

-- Serve with lime rice, Mexican Quinoa or Spanish Cauliflower Rice
+- Lime rice, Mexican Quinoa or Spanish Cauliflower Rice all make great sides.

 Tools Needed to Make This Recipe

 If You Like These Vegetarian Fajitas You May Also Like: